-For the 75% of women experiencing some symptom of Pre-Menstrual Syndrome and feel there is no relief in sight, get ready to find out how the world of herbal medicine can help.
+For the 75% of women experiencing some symptom of pre-menstrual syndrome and feel there is no relief in sight, here’s how the world of herbal medicine can help.

 PMS can kick start symptoms that often occur for up to two weeks before the onset of your menstrual flow.
 These include issues like breast tenderness, bloating, fluid retention, tiredness, and headaches.
 Many women also complain that their hormonal fluctuations also cause emotional PMS symptoms including mood swings, irritability, anxiety, and depression.

-In one study at Cornell University, brain scans of women during peak PMS time showed much greater activity in the frontal lobes – the area that controls our emotions.
+In one study at Cornell University, brain scans of women during peak PMS time showed much greater activity in the frontal lobes—the area that controls our emotions.
 However, once menstruation began that high-level of activity in the frontal lobe was no longer visible.
-TL;DR The changes that occur in PMS are not just in a woman’s imagination.
-They are a response to a complex set of reactions and chain reactions involving neurotransmitters and hormones that affect a woman’s energy, feelings, and responses to life.
+The changes that occur during PMS are a response to a complex set of reactions and chain reactions involving neurotransmitters and hormones that affect a woman’s energy, feelings, and responses to life.

 Here’s roughly how your hormones should track:

 - Weeks 1—2 (after your period): In the first two weeks after you menstruate you should have higher estrogen levels.
 By mid-cycle, they have often increased 10-fold before falling steeply again.

 - Weeks 3—4 (after ovulation): In the second two weeks of your period, as ovulation occurs and your body releases an egg, your levels of progesterone should be higher (this prepares your uterus for possible implantation).

 Unfortunately, many women have high levels of estrogen throughout their menstrual cycle and insufficient progesterone production—leading to a progesterone deficit in the second half of their menstrual cycle.
 A condition, called estrogen dominance (ED) is a common cause of PMS symptoms in women.